Ungrounded outlets are a safety hazard and are in violation of the building and national wiring codes. They need be made safe immediately.

 Where the Problem Begins

-An exception to this rule is allowed by the National Electric Code, when the outlet is protected by a ground fault interrupter (GFI or GFCI).
+An exception to this rule (for houses with older ungrounded wiring) is permitted by the National Electric Code, when the outlet is protected by a ground fault interrupter (GFCI).

 There are two fixes available for those home owners who do not want to rewire the entire house.